-Today your guide will drive you out to the Mutianyu section of the Great Wall.
-This less-crowded section is about 2.5 hours' drive from downtown Beijing.
-A cable car takes you to a good section (avoiding a very steep climb), where you can walk along the wall, through the watch towers and enjoy superb views as it snakes across the hills and mountains.
-You can return by cable car, walk down or walk along the wall for about an hour to descend by chairlift.
+Today, your tour will begin as your guide drives you out to the Mutianyu section of the Great Wall.
+This less-crowded section is about a 2.5 hours drive from downtown Beijing.
+A cable car ride will take you up to a good section (avoiding a very steep climb), where you can walk along the wall, through the watch towers and admire the breathtaking views, as it snakes across the hills and mountains.
+You can return by cable car, walk back down, or walk along the wall for about an hour to descend by chairlift.
+The choice is yours.

-You will then visit the Summer Palace.
-Much-loved summer retreat of the Imperial families, the lovely landscaped gardens, halls, pavilions and corridors are set around the lake and rivers in natural harmony.
+Continue on to the Beijing Olympic Stadium to see the famous Bird's Nest and Water Cube, before your visit the Summer Palace.
+This much-loved summer retreat of the Imperial families, boasts lovely landscaped gardens, halls, pavilions and corridors, all set around the lake and rivers in natural harmony.
 It is the largest and best preserved imperial garden in China, and also a World Heritage Site.

 Before your overnight train to Xian this evening you will enjoy some more sightseeing in Beijing.
 Begin with a Hutong Tour in Xicheng District.